How to Conduct Employee Training Needs Assessment

 Once you’ve determined the goals of the project or organization, you need to translate those goals into the skills and knowledge that the organization’s employees need to have.

-When conducting training needs analysis, it’s skills and knowledge that will be taught to employees, so this matching of that training content to measurable company metrics is vital.
+When conducting training needs analysis, it is skills and knowledge that will be taught to employees, so this matching of that training content to measurable company metrics is vital.

 Another training needs analysis example is one related to a project.
 If there is a project with a goal to help the sales team use Microsoft Dynamics more effectively, then that would translate into training for those teams on topics like how to create reports, how to import data from Salesforce, etc.

-OCM Solution Training Assessment Template to conduct a training needs analysis.
+OCMS Portal’s Training Assessment Template to conduct a training needs analysis and manage training.

 TNA Process Step 3: Conduct a Skills/Knowledge Gap Assessment